waseemingly/tp/docs/UserGuide.md

 * When editing projects, the existing assigned projects of the developer will be removed ie. adding of projects is not cumulative.
 * You can remove all the developer's projects by typing `p/` without specifying any project name after it.
 * `NAME` cannot be the same as another existing developer's name in the address book.
+Checks are case-insensitive.
+* You can, however, edit the casing of an existing developer's `NAME`.
-* `PROJECT_NAME` should be the name of an existing project.
+* `PROJECT_NAME` should be the exact name of an existing project.

 Example of usage: `edit-developer 2 p/98989898 pr/Project2 pr/Project3`